 (University of Cambridge)

 RippleNet is now used by some of the industry’s biggest financial institutions, including Santander, SEB, Western Union, and Moneygram.
-It is increasing apparent that blockchain technology will be part of the future of financial services.

 Artificial Intelligence in Fintech Statistics